UniScene: Unified Occupancy-centric Driving Scene Generation: Methodology

 Nevertheless, in real-world scenarios, many regions within dynamic videos exhibit significant variations across multiple frames.
 The simple strategy described earlier does not account for correspondence modeling in these highly dynamic regions.
-To address this, we leverage the rendered depth map $\mathbf{D}$ to warp the appearance prior from the reference image to other images using homography warping~\cite{cai2023riav,watson2021temporal}, enabling explicit geometric-aware reprojection.
+To address this, we leverage the rendered depth map $\mathbf{D}$ to warp the appearance prior from the reference image to other images using depth-based reprojection~\cite{cai2023riav,watson2021temporal}, enabling explicit geometric awareness.
 With this approach, we revisit Eq.~\ref{noise_prior} and optimize it as follows: